FluerV/Debian-upgrades-instruction/README.md

 It is very important to keep your os up-to-date.
 Before upgrading your system, it is recommended that you take a few steps.

-1. Full Backup.
+1.Full Backup.

 Clonezilla provide the most comfortable and reliable way to make full system backup.
 Here you can find a detailed instruction how to do that: https://clonezilla.org/clonezilla-live-doc.php

-2. Check the status of all packages.
+2.Check the status of all packages.

 Te most reliable way is to type: